- Overview of Requirements

 - Score 50 or above on the CLEP General English Composition Test (See Prior Learning Assessment for details) 3 credits

-- Earn credit for the requirement through AP or transfer (see Prior Learning Assessment or Transfer Admissions for details).
+- Earn credit for the requirement through AP or transfer or by receiving a score of B or better on the Excelsior English Composition examination (see Prior Learning Assessment or Transfer Admissions for details).

-- Students whose SATs fall below 500 must register for ENG 104C.
-Non-native English speakers whose SATs fall below 500 or whose TOEFL score is below 79 must take the ESOL program’s placement test before registering for an English class.
+- Non-native English speakers whose SATs fall below 500 or whose TOEFL score is below 79 must take the ESOL program’s placement test before registering for an English class.
 See the Academic Policies section of the catalog for more information.

 - Quantitative Reasoning